jopemachine/baekjoon-cli-utils/README.md

   Commands
-    create          Create the problem source code on the subdirectory, and fetch tests. test            Find, compile and run a problem source code, and print test results in pretty format. submit          (Experimental) Submit problem on the provider server. add-test        Add additional test manually by code editor. edit-test       Edit test manually by code editor. clear-test      Clear the specified problem's test.
+    create          Create the problem source code on the subdirectory, and fetch tests. test            Find, compile and run a problem source code, and print test results in pretty format. add-test        Add additional test manually by code editor. edit-test       Edit test manually by code editor. clear-test      Clear the specified problem's test.